Roger-Takeshita/React_Native/4_Shop_App/README.md

                 -   This is used for old versions of react where we need to extract the unique id
                 -   The newer version we don't need to that anymore
             -   3rd - `renderItem{(itemData) => ...}`
+    -   Add **navigationOptions** to the `ProductsOverviewScreen` component
+        -   Where we can define the `headerTitle` for this specific screen

     ```JavaScript
       import React from 'react';